hyundai-robotics/doc-load-estimation/2-load-estimation-result/2-1-weight.md

-﻿# 2.1 Mass
+﻿# 2.1 weight

-This value represents the total mass of the payload mounted on the robot’s end effector.
+This value represents the total weight of the payload mounted on the robot’s end effector.
 The unit is kilograms (kg).